CamelotEstate/camelot-estate-newsletter/content/pages/blog/issue-01.md

 ##### **Browning on outside walls**

-The trustees confirmed that they are currently in the process of fixing the browning of the wall issue.
-It is taking a bit longer then planned, but rest assure the browning of the outside walls will be fixed soon.
+The bronwing of wall issue has been sorted now, after a lot conversation as to the best and cost effective way, it was deciced to change the sprinkler heads on the sprinkler system.
+This did take longer than expcected because of lack of information as do how the sprinkler system works.
+The trustees can confirm now, that the browning of the walls has been fixed now.